krotik/eliasdb/README.md

 - All stored data is indexed and can be quickly searched via a full text phrase search.
 - EliasDB has a GraphQL interface which can be used to store and retrieve data.
 - For more complex queries EliasDB has an own query language called EQL with an sql-like syntax.
+- Includes a scripting interpreter to define alternative actions for database operations or writing backend logic.
 - Written in Go from scratch.
 Only uses gorilla/websocket to support websockets for GraphQL subscriptions.
 - The database can be embedded or used as a standalone application.
 - When used as a standalone application it comes with an internal HTTPS webserver which provides user management, a REST API and a basic file server.